 Maintaining Test Content

 During the recent meetings, it has been determined that there are some inconsistencies in how the copyright statements are managed within the HDR test sequences.
 For example, some sequences contain the copyright statement as a text file, while other sequences include the copyright sequences in the last frame of the sequence.
 During the AHG period, there was an effort to clean up and unify the copyright handling, with emphasis on the HLG content.
 While this did not affect the content of any sequence, it did result in changing the md5sums for the sequences (in cases that had copyright frames).
 These changes were also reflected in the CTCs.

+Performance Comparison

+The AhG also performed experiments comparing the performance of the VTM 3.0 and VTM 2.0 codecs on HDR content.
+The emphasis for this meeting cycle was on the HDR-B category that uses the PQ transfer function.
+A summary of the performance if provided below, and more detailed information can be found in the XLS file included in the report.